NickGatti/X3D-HTML-GENERATOR/README.md

 ```
 Authors and Credits (not including X3DOM)

-Author of Button appending JavaScript and CSS:
+Author of Button appending JavaScript CSS and HTML:
 Nicholas Gatti

 Credit of idea to implement through automatic appending by XML 3D Print / X3D file parse